seanockert/ViewToggle/README.md

 ## Basic use

 Download and reference viewtoggle.js from your document.
-Just before the closing </body> tag is good
+Just before the closing body tag is good

     	<script src="viewtoggle.js"></script>

 Set your viewport to scale with the device:

 	<meta name="viewport" content="width=device-width">

 Then give an ID of `viewtoggle` to the element you want to use as your View Full Site button.
 A good place to put this is in the footer of your page.